 There is no way around this.
 The only way you can know if an item is really a good price is if you know what the price is on a regular basis.
-Merchant managers (this goes for all businesses and is not only relative to food) spend a large part of their budgets learning what makes their customers tick so that they can use that info to encourage shoppers to spend more of their hard earned money.
+Store managers spend a large part of their budgets learning what makes their customers tick.
+With that information, they have the ability to encourage shoppers to spend more money.

-A menu saves money because you can plan ahead and work seasonal fruits and veggies into your daily meals.
+A menu saves money because you can plan ahead, work seasonal fruits & veggies into your daily meals, and work in ways to use leftovers.
 Changing the menu seasonally provides lots of variety, which keeps things interesting all year long.
 Include a variety of healthy recipes and as you find recipes that you and your family like better, replace some of the existing recipes.
 After all, a menu is only a series of guidelines and not rules.

 3. Buy Local

-Although you can get all the items by going to a supermarket, consider the following suggestions for the various types of foods, which are all cheaper than a supermarket.
-You can build stopping at the various categories into your shopping trips: farmers markets, fishmongers, roadside stands, and supermarkets.
+Although you can get all the items by going to a supermarket, consider some other suggestions for various types of foods, which can all be cheaper than at supermarkets.
+Consider farmers markets, fishmongers, dollar stores, butchers, bakeries, and supermarkets.
 If making all those stops in one day is too much, plan on stopping at some of them on the way home from work on several nights (keeping in mind supermarket sales cycles, which are one week in duration).
-Check the prices at the dedicated smaller vendors before you go to the supermarket and using the technique in the 1st step of the 10 Step Supermarket Combination Technique will make you a savvy shopper.
+Check the prices at the dedicated smaller vendors before you go to the supermarket.

 10. Pay the Best Way

-Use a credit card that accumulates double points for day-to-day products and services (such as groceries).
+Some credit card companies will pay double rewards points for everyday purchases such as groceries and gasoline.
+Pay the best way by using a credit card that rewards you for purchasing groceries; hopefully double rewards points.
 At the very least, use a credit card that pays single points or cash back on groceries.

 A checklist simply helps to ensure that you maximize your savings as much as possible by briefly recapping all of the steps.
 You do not need to use all the steps.
 Only the steps that you can use.